Are Closing Costs Negotiable?

 - Real estate commissions: The closing costs will also include the commissions of the real estate agents of both the buyer and the seller.
 Fortunately, the seller typically pays both the seller and the buyer’s agent from the sale proceeds.

-- Title insurance: When you buy a home, a title search is necessary to ensure that you’re receiving a clean title.
+- Title insurance: A title search is necessary to ensure that you’re receiving a clean title when you buy a home; therefore, you’ll need to pay for title insurance, which protects your lender if someone tries to claim they have a right to the property.
 And you’ll need to pay for title insurance, which protects your lender if someone tries to claim they have a right to the property.
 You can work with your lender and ask that they choose a more affordable title company, though they aren’t required to heed your request.

 Though you have some room to negotiate your closing costs, certain fees are non-negotiable.
 Here’s an overview of those fees.